rubenhortas/rubenhortas.github.io/_posts/2023-01-07-how-to-avoid-punycode-attacks-on-firefox.md

 # What is a punycode attack?

 A punycode attack is a type of [homograph attack][2].
-Some unicode characters are very similiar to ASCCI characters, making them difficult to distinguish with the naked eye.
+Some unicode characters are very similiar to ASCII characters, making them difficult to distinguish with the naked eye.

 As the security researcher Xudong Zheng demonstrates on his post [Phishing with Unicode Domains](https://www.xudongz.com/blog/2017/idn-phishing/) it's possible to register domains such as "xn–pple-43d.com", which is equivalent to "аpple.com".
 It may not be obvious at first glance, but "аpple.com" uses the Cyrillic "а" (U+0430) rather than the ASCII "a" (U+0061).